Tubbz-alt/LLNMS/README.md

     ./install/bash/install -n

-Next, build LLNMS-Viewer and install

-    ./install/cpp/install make install

 Next, run the llnms unit test suite.
 You should have complete passes or else there is a bug.

     ./test/bash/run_tests.sh

-Finally, run the llnms-viewer unit-test suite.
-You should have complete passes or else there is a bug.

-    ./release/llnms-viewer-unit-test